 Earning a certificate in applied behavior analysis (ABA) will increase your understanding of core concepts and strategies used to treat various kinds of behavior issues.

-Our completely online certificate program can be incorporated into a master’s degree in special education or master's in ABA, or earned independently of a degree to demonstrate a concentration area.
+Our completely online certificate program can be incorporated into a master’s degree in special education, master's in ABA, master's in educational psychology, or earned independently of a degree to demonstrate a concentration area.

 The applied behavior analysis certificate is an important step in becoming board certified behavior analyst (BCBA).
 In addition to the certificate, you must possess a master's degree in an approved field, complete independent BCBA-supervised field experience hours, and complete one additional course (SPCE691) to be eligible to take the BCBA examination.